GMODE — The Off-Cycle Lane

 A worked example

 Pick up the multi-cycle migration job one phase before the EXECUTE we walked through in Essay 6.5.
 The agent has just entered EXECUTE on cycle 3.
 The altered list is set.
-The first tool call is a Read of phase_condense/hooks/condense-guard.sh to confirm the fix-in-cycle block message before writing the planned hook update.
+The first tool call is a Read of phase_condense/hooks/condense-guard.sh — the plan calls for adding a marker case to the guard’s Bash allowlist, and the agent reads the existing case-arm before writing.
 The Read returns.
-The agent notices something the plan never anticipated — the block message text the guard is producing has drifted from the canonical phrasing every other phase guard uses.
+The agent notices something the plan never anticipated — one of the guard’s BLOCKED: messages has drifted from the canonical [phase_<name>] BLOCKED: <reason> phrasing every other phase guard uses.
 Cosmetic drift.
-The kind of drift that survives because nobody phase-guards the phase-guards.
+The kind of drift that survives because nobody phase-guards the phase-guards. ⓘ

 The agent reaches for gmode.

 Entry fires.
-The orchestrator runs the atomic jq update. pre_gmode_phase records execute; current_phase flips to gmode in the same write.
+The orchestrator runs the atomic jq update. pre_gmode_phase records execute; the return note and the open-note-count snapshot are stashed; current_phase flips to gmode in the same write.
 Every phase guard in the seed agent now sees a current_phase value that isn’t its own, and every guard short-circuits.
 The agent’s tool palette opens.
 It edits condense-guard.sh, runs the plugin’s test suite, the full suite passes, commits with the message gmode: fix condense-guard block-message drift.
-The working tree is clean.
+It also records a new [PENDING-JOB] note — investigate why the condense-guard block message drifted from the canonical wording — capturing the root-cause question from live context.
+The working tree is clean. ⓘ

 The agent calls phase.sh exit-gmode.
 The orchestrator runs git diff --quiet and git diff --cached --quiet.
 Both pass.
-The orchestrator reads pre_gmode_phase, restores current_phase to execute, nulls pre_gmode_phase.
+It recounts the open [PENDING-JOB] notes; the count now exceeds the entry snapshot, so the root-cause gate passes too.
+The orchestrator reads pre_gmode_phase, restores current_phase to execute, and nulls the three stashed fields.
 The phase guards re-engage on EXECUTE’s rules.
-The cycle counter never moved.
+The cycle counter never moved. ⓘ

 The agent picks up the original EXECUTE work from where it left off.
 Cycle 3's EXECUTE proceeds exactly as Essay 6.5 describes — the comment-density gate, the dispatch, the commit.
-The fix-in-cycle gate is not relevant because the gmode-edited file is not in this cycle’s altered list.
-The drift fix landed in its own commit, on its own phase, and the migration cycle continues uncorrupted.
+The drift fix never touches the migration cycle’s bookkeeping: it landed in its own gmode commit, on a file outside this cycle’s altered list, and the cycle counter never moved.
+When the cycle reaches CONDENSE there is nothing to reconcile — the fix is already committed history, not a loose end the synthesis has to account for.
+The drift fix landed on its own phase, and the migration cycle continues uncorrupted. ⓘ

 That is the off-cycle lane working as designed.
 The bypass was named.
 The cost was paid.
 The substrate stayed intact.